asus-linux-drivers/asus-numberpad-driver/README.md

 - Customizable default level of backlight
 - Numpad padding configuration
 - Protected activation/deactivation (touch has to start on numlock location and activation is done after customizable amount of time (default is 0.5s))
-- Customizable top left icon action
+- Customizable top left icon action, amount of time for activation and whether activate numpad (default is key for calculator, 2s and activating numpad)

 ## Installation